xg590/tutorials/GitHub.md

     identityfile ~/.ssh/github
 EOF
 ```
-4. In terminal, connect to the github.com
+4. In terminal, test a password-free connection to the github.com
 ```shell
 ssh -T github.com
 ```